ICC World Cup: Rotating strike will be tough, writes Sachin Tendulkar

-New rule of five fielders in the 30-yard circle will pose a challenge for batsmen struggling with form.
-But at the same time, if we have two in-form batsmen at the crease then God help the bowlers, writes Sachin Tendulkar
+Batting legend feels new rule of five fielders in the 30-yard circle will pose a challenge for struggling batsmen; but at the same time, if India have two in-form batsmen at the crease then God help the bowlers

 In 1990, New Zealand was my first destination outside the Indian sub-continent, travelling with the national side.
 I was looking forward to playing against Richard Hadlee, one of the finest-ever fast bowlers.
 I never expected any special treatment from the greats of international cricket and I was on the receiving end of the hostilities just like any other batsman from my team.